Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Question Answering Verification

 \subsection{Question-Answering Model Performance}

-Since the QA model is trained on the SQuAD 2.0 dataset and used to answer questions generated from the TAC data, it is expected that the QA performance on the TAC data will be worse than on the original training data.
-This is typical when the evaluation data is not drawn from the same distribution as the training data.
+Since the QA model is trained on Wikipedia articles in the SQuAD 2.0 dataset and used to answer questions generated from the summarization data, it is expected that the QA performance on the summarization data will be worse than on the original training data due to the domain shift.

-In order to quantify the size of such a drop, one of the authors manually answered the questions generated from 20 reference summaries across 10 input clusters against 4 different peer summarizers, totaling 2,900 QA pairs.
+In order to quantify the size of such a drop, one of the authors manually answered 2.9k generated questions from 20 reference summaries across 10 input clusters against 4 different summarizers on TAC'08 and 2.3k generated questions across 10 input documents against all 16 summarizers on CNN/DM.
 For each question and summary pair, it was first determined whether the summary contained the answer to the question, then if it did, a span of text was selected as the answer.
-Then, the selected answer was manually verified as correctly or incorrectly answering the question.
+Then, the selected answer was later manually verified as correctly or incorrectly answering the question.

-We compare the QA model's ability to both identify if a question is answerable and to select the correct answer if one exists separately on SQuAD 2.0 and TAC.
+We compare the QA model's ability to both identify if a question is answerable and to select the correct answer if one exists separately on SQuAD 2.0 and the summarization datasets.
 This is done to measure any performance decrease on each problem in isolation.
 We calculated the F$_1$ score on the model's predictions on whether the question is answerable, plus the standard SQuAD EM and F$_1$ metrics on only the subset of QA pairs for which the ground-truth and model agree that the question is answerable.
 We do not want to measure the quality of the predicted answer if the question is not answerable or the model outputs no answer.

 In addition to EM and F$_1$, we also report the correct answer accuracy according to the human annotator.
 EM and F$_1$ are imperfect answer comparison strategies because they may fail to identify an answer as correct if it is a paraphrase of the ground-truth.
-Unlike SQuAD, the ground-truth answer and model prediction come from different source texts, increasing the likelihood that both answers will be expressed differently (see Figure~\ref{fig:answer_verification}).
-Comparing the human annotator accuracy to EM and F$_1$ will quantify how well the automatic answer verification methods work on this dataset.
+Unlike SQuAD, the ground-truth answer and model prediction come from different source texts, increasing the likelihood that both answers will be expressed differently (see Fig.~\ref{fig:answer_verification}).
+Comparing the human annotator accuracy to EM and F$_1$ will quantify how well the automatic answer verification methods work on the summarization data.